gitlabhq/gitlab-runner/docs/executors/kubernetes.md

   KUBERNETES_NAMESPACE_OVERWRITE: ci-${CI_BUILD_REF_NAME}
 ```

-Furthrmore, to ensure only desiginated namespaces will be used during CI runs,
+Furthermore, to ensure only designated namespaces will be used during CI runs,
 inform the configuration `namespace_overwrite_allowed` with proper regular
 expression, when empty it's not allowed to overwrite configured `namespace`.